 Students may add or drop courses during the drop/add period indicated on the registration schedule.
 The drop/add procedure requires students to obtain the approval of the instructor or the counselor before they submit a drop/add form to the Office of Enrollment Services on or before the deadline.
-Students who do not submit the drop/add form will continue to be registered in their courses and will receive an 'F' grade for them.
+Students who do not submit the drop/add form will continue to be registered in their courses.
 Students may not switch sections without officially doing so through the Registrar's Office or they may receive a failing grade.